asenawritescode/flask-library-system/README.md

 - Create a Book, User
 - Issue a book to a User
-- Search for a book that is available before issuing
+- Fuzzy Search for a book that is available before issuing
 - Recieve a book from a User
-- Search for a book that is pending (issued to someone)
+- Fuzzy Search for a book that is pending (issued to someone)
 - Create an immutable record of the transactions (issue and recieve)